 - Describe the rationale behind public policy tort law

-- Identify the kinds of conduct protected from retaliation
+- Understand what constitutes "retaliation" and identify the kinds of employee conduct protected from retaliation

-- Explain what actions can and cannot be taken toward a whistleblowing employee
+- Explain what actions managers can and cannot take toward a whistleblowing employee

 - Apply risk management strategies to help deal with potential whistleblower claims